mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part4/part4.md

   - Not as high priority though since you already have an offer
 - Follow up if not calling you during interview time
 - Let other companies know who you're in the loops with
+  - They dont care that you got rejected or anything from another company

 # Application Timeline
 # Hierarchy of Applications